StrongShiv8/strongshiv8.github.io/_posts/2023-06-11-TommyBoy1dot0.md

 **=================**

-**The primary objective is to restore a backup copy of the homepage to Callahan Auto's server.
+**The primary objective is to restore a backup copy of the homepage to Callahan Auto is server.
 However, to consider the box fully pwned, you'll need to collect 5 flags strewn about the system, and use the data inside them to unlock one final message.**

 ### **OTHER INFO ⤵️**